arffe/languaages/README.md

-tutorials / experiments with various languages directories js javascript
+tutorials and experiments with various languages directories js javascript